 The second stage of emulation is the removal of inactive parameters.
 In the linear model for any given output quantity, most of the parameters have little impact.
 Emulators can be improved by focusing on a few important parameters and leaving the rest out of the mean trend entirely.
 This involves adding a small "nugget" of variance into the emulator, uncorrelated with everything else.
 This nugget represents the fact that now the emulator does not exactly predict the simulator output even at parameters already sampled, because some parameters have been ignored.
-For example, if only parameters x1 and x2 are active, then the emulator will give the same prediction whatever the value of x3, ..., even though the simulator will give slightly different output in each case.
+For example, if only parameters x_1 and x_2 are active, then the emulator will give the same prediction whatever the value of x_3, \ldots , even though the simulator will give slightly different output in each case.
 The nugget accounts for this uncertainty.
 An estimate for the size of the nugget was derived by running the simulator with different values of the inactive parameters and observing the impact.
 This is a rather crude approach, but since the observed variation was several orders of magnitude lower than the other variances in the emulator, there is little benefit to a more careful analysis.
-Formally, the emulator becomes where $\mathbf{x}A$ are the active parameters, and $v(\mathbf{x})$ represents the nugget, with expectation zero, low variance, and zero correlation with everything else.
+Formally, the emulator becomes where x_A are the active parameters, and v(x) represents the nugget, with expectation zero, low variance and zero correlation with everything else.

-20 $$f(\mathbf{x}) = \sum \beta_i g_i(\mathbf{x}A) + u(\mathbf{x}A) + v(\mathbf{x}),$$
+$$f(\mathbf{x}) = \sum \beta_i g_i(\mathbf{x}{A}) + u(\mathbf{x}{A}) + v(\mathbf{x}),$$

-A policy of stepwise elimination was followed for each output: at each step, each parameter was removed in turn, and the change in $R^2$ was calculated.
+A policy of stepwise elimination was followed for each output: at each step, each parameter was removed in turn, and the change in R^2 was calculated.
 The parameter whose removal caused the smallest change in this was removed.
-This process was continued for each output until either 4 parameters were left or the removal of a single parameter would reduce the $R^2$ by more than 0.03.
-A third criterion, that the $R^2$ should not be allowed to fall below some critical value, was considered but turned out to be unnecessary.
-The choice to require at least 4 parameters was made after observing that emulators with fewer parameters tended to perform poorly in validation.
+This process was continued for each output until either four parameters were left or the removal of a single parameter would reduce the R^2 by more than 0.03.
+A third criterion, that the R^2 should not be allowed to fall below some critical value, was considered but turned out to be unnecessary.
+The choice to require at least four parameters was made after observing that emulators with fewer parameters tended to perform poorly in validation.

-- In a standard emulation this would conclude the removal of inactive parameters, but since in this case the fast emulator is to be linked to the slow emulator, it is important to check that there are no parameters being 5 removed that are much more important for the slow emulator.
+In a standard emulation this would conclude the removal of inactive parameters, but since in this case the fast emulator is to be linked to the slow emulator, it is important to check that there are no parameters being removed that are much more important for the slow emulator.
 For this reason, the same stepwise selection was performed using the 200 runs of the slow simulator (ignoring the link with the fast emulator).
 This procedure selected the same parameters in most cases, occasionally with one difference.
-It is likely this is caused by small quasi-random differences in the $R^2$ , but for safety these parameters were also added back into the emulators.
-This led to an extra parameter being activated for four of the outputs. - 10
+It is likely this is caused by small quasi-random differences in the \mathbb{R}^2 , but for safety these parameters were also added back into the emulators.
+This led to an extra parameter being activated for four of the outputs.

-Finally, since parameters $x_4$ and $x_5$ were closely related (the parameters governing the gamma distribution from which the particle size distribution was calculated), it was decided that an active $x_5$ should lead to an active $x_4$ as well.
+Finally, since parameters x_4 and x_5 were closely related (the parameters governing the gamma distribution from which the PSD was calculated), it was decided that an active x_5 should lead to an active x_4 as well.

-A2.2 Emulating the fast simulator
+A3.2 Emulating the fast simulator